 This article refers to newly introduced software conflicts between the Umbrella roaming client software and Windows 10 version 1809.
-If you are considering updating to Windows 10 version 1809 (October 2018), please read this article for more information.
+If you are considering updating to Windows 10 version 1809 (October 2018), and a roaming client release below 2.2.192 (June 2019) please read this article for more information.

 Windows 10 version 1809 and the Roaming Client